egg1245/se-toolkit-lab-6/lab/tasks/required/task-2.md

                     JSON output
 ```

+1. Send the user's question + tool definitions to the LLM.
+2. If the LLM responds with `tool_calls` → execute each tool, append results as `tool` role messages, go to step 1.
+3. If the LLM responds with a text message (no tool calls) → that's the final answer.
+Extract the answer and source, output JSON and exit.
+4. If you hit 10 tool calls → stop looping, use whatever answer you have.

-The agent navigates the project wiki using two tools: `list_files` to discover files, `read_file` to read them.
-It returns the answer with a source reference to the wiki section.
+Your system prompt should tell the LLM to use `list_files` to discover wiki files, then `read_file` to find the answer, and include the source reference (file path + section anchor).

 ## CLI interface